We are a proud prairie business.

 I am a Registered Speech-Language Pathologist with the College of Speech-Language Pathologists and Audiologists of Saskatchewan (CSASK), Alberta College of Speech Language Pathologists and Audiologists (ACSLPA) and hold my Certificate of Clinical Competence from the American Speech and Hearing Association (ASHA).
 I obtained my Bachelor of Science degree from Minot State University, and continued to complete my Master’s Degree at the University of North Dakota.

-I have worked in a large variety of settings including: acute care, long term care, public schools, preschools, health authorities, tele-therapy, and both clinical and home settings.
-I also have experience in conducting presentations, trainings, and workshops on a variety of communication topics.
-I knew I was going to be a Speech Language Pathologist at a young age as I had a grandma with a severe stutter, and a cousin who used sign language to communicate.
-I started my career working with adults but have been working with the pediatric and school aged population for the past 11 years.
-I have a strong passion working with families and kiddos with various disorders and diagnosis’ such as Autism Spectrum Disorder, and Down Syndrome.
+I have worked in a large variety of settings, including acute care, long-term care, public schools, preschools, health authorities, tele-therapy, and both clinical and home settings.
+I also have experience in conducting presentations, training, and workshops on a variety of communication topics.
+I knew I was going to be a Speech Language Pathologist at a young age, as I had a grandma with a severe stutter, and a cousin who used sign language to communicate.
+I started my career working with adults, but have been working with the pediatric and school-aged population for the past 11 years.
+I have a strong passion for working with families and kiddos with various disorders and diagnoses, such as Autism Spectrum Disorder and Down Syndrome.
 I love growing my sign language knowledge and teaching children and families how to learn through play!

 Speech Language Pathologist